In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Nvidia.

 Now that you know what questions to expect, let's focus on preparation.

-Below, you’ll find links to free resources and four introductory steps to help you prepare for your Nvidia PM interviews.
+Below, you’ll find links to free resources and four key preparation steps to help you prepare for your Nvidia product manager interviews.

-As you've probably figured out from the example questions listed above, you can't become a PM at Nvidia without being familiar with the company's products and its organization.
+As you've probably figured out from the example questions listed above, you can't become a PM at Nvidia without being familiar with the company's products and the organization itself.
 You'll therefore need to do some homework before your interviews.

 Here are some resources to help you get started with this: